-- - Available in any quantity. - - Minimum quantity may be required.
+- Available in any quantity. - - Minimum quantity may be required.

 Other colors, finishes, gauges, and materials available; please inquire.
-Striated panels are standard to reduce "oil canning".

 Diaphragm capabilities and purlin stability are not provided by manufacturer's SL216[®] roof system.
 Therefore, other bracing may be required to conform to A.I.S.C. or A.I.S.I. specifications.